Photo of Summer Farah

 With Jillian Meehan, she co-writes the biweekly newsletter currently on hiatus, Letters to Summer.

+In 2023, Summer was a columnist at Palette Poetry, writing POETRY DOUBLE FEATURES, putting two poetry collections in conversation in month.
 In 2021, she served as the poetry editor for the FIYAH Lit Palestine Solidarity issue.
 She also edited the folio ORIGINALITYISDEAD for Violet, Indigo, Blue, Etc..
-She is a Winter 2022 Tin House Fellow and a 22-23 NBCC Emerging Critic Fellow.
-Her work has been published in or is forthcoming from Mizna, LitHub, The Rumpus, and other places.
-She was previously a book editor at Catapult and assistant at University of California Press.
+For ANMLY, edited a folio of video game writing.
+With Lip Manegio, she curated a zine of art and writing inspired by the CW television network, NOTHING HERE IS CORRECT AND IT IS DELICIOUS.
+She attended the Winter ‘22 Tin House Workshop and is a 22-23 NBCC Emerging Critic Fellow.
+Previously, Summer was a book editor at Catapult and assistant at University of California Press.
 Check out her zine, “& I was so young when I behaved 25,” poems inspired by Mitski, here.
-Her chapbook, I could die today & live again, inspired by the Legend of Zelda franchise, is available for pre-order from GameOverBooks here.
+Her chapbook, I could die today & live again, inspired by the Legend of Zelda series, is out March 12 from Game Over Books here

 To inquire about manuscript consultations or book reviews, please use the contact form.